Planting seeds for innovation: initiatives that emerged from the 2012 Forum

 What is it used for?

-The post 2012 Forum seed grant funding helped to lay the foundations to pursue more long term advocacy, policy influencing, alliance building, and awareness raising activities aimed at strengthening women’s rights advocates’ and organizations’ ability to transform economic power.
+The post 2012 Forum seed initiatives funding helped to lay the foundations to pursue more long term advocacy, policy influencing, alliance building, and awareness raising activities aimed at strengthening women’s rights advocates’ and organizations’ ability to transform economic power.